Erich Rudorffer: On the Eastern Front

 In early August, II.
-Gruppe was based at an airfield near Siversky, located approximately 65 km south-southwest of Leningrad.
+Gruppe was based at Ziverskaya, located approximately 65 km south-southwest of Leningrad.
 He claimed his first victory in that theater on 7 August.
 Due to the experience gained in combat with the Royal Air Force (RAF) he achieved considerable success.
 During his first sortie on 24 August 1943, 5 Soviet aircraft were downed in 4 minutes.
 On 11 October 1943, Rudorffer was also credited with his 100th aerial victory.
 He was the 55th Luftwaffe pilot to achieve this.
 In aerial combat near Teremky and Glychow, he claimed a Yak-7, his 100th victory, at 12:22, a LaGG-3 at 12:22, and three more Yak-7 shot down at 12:24, 12:25 and 12:27 respectively.

 On 3 November, Soviet forces launched the strategic operation leading to the Battle of Kiev.
 Three days later, Rudorffer was credited with 13 aerial victories, eight Yak-7s and five Yak-9s from 13:00 to 13:17, taking his total to 122 aerial victories.
 On 1 January 1944, Rudorffer was promoted to Major (major), with a rank age dated 1 May 1944.

 Rudorffer was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 11 April 1944, the 447th soldier to receive this distinction.
 The presentation was made by Adolf Hitler at the Berghof, Hitler's residence in the Obersalzberg of the Bavarian Alps, on 5 May 1944.
 Also present at the ceremony were Anton Hafner, Otto Kittel, Günther Schack, Emil Lang, Alfred Grislawski, Martin Möbus, Wilhelm Herget, Hans-Karl Stepp, Rudolf Schoenert, Günther Radusch, Otto Pollmann and Fritz Breithaupt, who all received the Oak Leaves on this date.

 On 10 June, Soviet forces launched the Karelian offensive against Finland on the Karelian Isthmus as part of the Continuation War.
 In response to the Finnish ask for assistance, the Luftwaffe formed Gefechtsverband Kuhlmey (Detachment Kuhlmey) on 12 June, named after Oberstleutnant Kurt Kuhlmey, the commander of Schlachtgeschwader 3 (SG 3—3rd Combat Wing).
 Gefechtsverband Kuhlmey was made up of the Stab and I. Gruppe of SG 3, I. Gruppe of Schlachtgeschwader 5 (SG 5—5th Combat Wing), elements of Nahaufklärungsgruppe 5, a reconnaissance unit, and II.
 Gruppe of JG 54 under command of Rudorffer.
 Consequently, Gefechtsverband Kuhlmey moved to Immola Airfield on 17 June.

 On 19 September, II.
 Gruppe began its relocation to Libau, present-day Liepāja, where they were based at an airfield named Grobin.
 During the Soviet Riga offensive, II.
 Gruppe moved to an airfield at Heiligenbeil, present-day Mamonovo, on 21 October.
 Here on 28 October, Rudorffer claimed eleven aerial victories, including his 200th aerial victory in total.
 On 26 January 1945, Rudorffer was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern), the 126th presentation of the award, for 212 aerial victories claimed.
 (Note: According to Weal on 25 January 1945.)